-3. Yourself, and your creativity is ever evolving (as Pinterest algorithm now too)
+3. Yourself and your creativity is ever evolving (as Pinterest algorithm now too)

 We are in a state of constant flux.
 We are bombarded with inspiration from every direction, and some things tickle our fancy, others don't.
 Don't fear change.
 Creativity evolves, with the ebb and flow of life.
 Just go with it.
 Something great might happen.

-The things that do matter are: the quality of your domain, your overall pin quality (the number of pins you have vs. how many clicks and repins they get), your quality as a pinner (you need to pin high quality content regularly), and relevance.
-While domain quality, pin quality and pinner quality tell Pinterest how important your pins are, keywords tell Pinterest what your pins are about! (make it sense? do you see the difference?!
-If don’t we need to talk!)
+The things that do matter are the quality of your domain, your overall pin quality (the number of pins you have vs how many clicks and repins they get), your quality as a pinner (you need to pin high-quality content regularly), and relevance.
+While domain quality, pin quality and pinner quality tell Pinterest how important your pins are, keywords tell Pinterest what your pins are about! (make it sense?
+Do you see the difference?
+If don't we need to talk!)

 The most important thing is: don't get frustrated!

-Pinterest is a fickle bit* and sometimes, the minute you stop trying is exactly when one of the things you pinned ages ago will take off.
+Pinterest is a fickle bit* and sometimes, the minute you stop trying is precisely when one of the things you pinned ages ago will take off.
 Have patience, and be consistent.
-You’ll get there.
+You'll get there.
 I promised you.